 The term “paranoia” is often used in everyday conversation, often in anger, and most often incorrectly.
-Simple suspiciousness is not paranoia–not if it is based on past experience or expectations learned from the experience of others.
-Having doubts and suspicions about how one’s case is being handled is not paranoia.
+Simple suspicion is not paranoia–not if it is based on past experience or expectations learned from the experience of others.
+Having doubts and suspicion about how one’s case is being handled is not paranoia.
 Paranoia is a term used by psychologists to describe suspiciousness (or mistrust) that can be so severe that the individual is incapacitated.

 Paranoias can be classified into three main categories–paranoid personality disorder, delusional (paranoid) disorder, and paranoid schizophrenia.

 PARANOID PERSONALITY DISORDER: I once had a cardiologist as a coworker.
-He kept his office and desk drawers locked.
+Based upon suspicion. he kept his office and desk drawers locked.
 He kept no materials on his desk.
 He wrote notes so tiny that they were illegible to anyone more than inches from the paper upon which he was writing.
 He was alert to any signs that a case could go badly (law suits) or that he would be open to criticism.
 This personality disorder was so severe that work as a private practitioner was not possible.
 He was suspicious, hypersensitive, cold and aloof.
 He maintained a distance from everyone including his wife and children.

 DELUSIONAL (PARANOID) DISORDER: This disorder is characterized by the presence of a persistent, nonbizarre delusion.
 Delusions are firmly held beliefs that are untrue, not shared by others in the culture, and not easily modifiable.
 The most common delusion in delusional disorder is that of persecution; others are acting in elaborate plots to persecute them.
 They believe that they are being poisoned, drugged, spied upon, or are the targets of conspiracies to ruin their reputations or even to kill them.
 Another theme seen frequently is that of delusional jealousy.
 Any sign–even a meaningless spot on clothing, or a short delay in arriving home–is summoned up as evidence that a spouse is being unfaithful.
 Erotic delusions are based on the belief that one is romantically loved by another.
 Individuals with erotic delusions often harass and stalk famous persons.
 Individuals with grandiose delusions often feel that they have been endowed with special powers that make them capable of accomplishing monumental tasks such as curing disease.
 Individuals with somatic delusions are convinced that there is something very wrong with their bodies–that they emit foul odors, have bugs crawling in or on their bodies, or are misshapen and ugly.
 Delusional individuals are rarely homicidal.
 Delusional patients are commonly angry people, and if there are victims, they are usually the people who unwittingly fit into their delusional scheme.
 The person in most danger from an individual with delusional disorder is a spouse or lover.